 Sleepless in Las Vegas

 We had arrived in the evening and checked into the Palazzo resort, right on Las Vegas Boulevard, better known as ‘the Vegas strip’.
 The Palazzo and its sister resort the Venetian, make up one of the most extravagant luxury hotel complexes in the world.
 As most resorts in Vegas go, this complex also revolves around a world theme, this time it’s Venice Italy.
-The complex has over 8,000 combined rooms, dozens of restaurants, 2 huge casinos, a manmade river and of course – a luxury shopping center (Lamborghini anyone?).
+The complex has over 8,000 combined rooms, dozens of restaurants, 2 huge casinos, a man-made river and of course – a luxury shopping center (Lamborghini anyone?).
 In Vegas, the bigger the better!
 The Palazzo and Venetian have taken the Vegas ‘art’ of replicating famous landmarks to a whole new level.
 Outside, it’s the replica of Piazza San Marco, with its famous clock tower and the Rialto Bridge.
 Inside, it’s Venice’s canals with their oversized gondolas – truly amazing, even if totally fake… it’s Vegas after all so get used to it.

 The Palazzo also dominates prime real estate on the strip.
 Just nearby you’ll find major resort highlights such as the Mirage, Treasure Island, the Bellagio, the Paris Hotel, Caesar’s Palace and the Wynn, just to name a few.
-So it makes a great base for exploring other resorts in Vegas which, with their own themes from around the world, really make up for an interesting night!
+So it makes a great base for exploring other resorts in Vegas which, with their themes from around the world, really make up for an interesting night!
 It’s also just in front of the Fashion Show Mall, an upscale shopping center that offers luxury brand shopping as well as some more down to earth brands.

 As for the casinos, both the Venetian and the Palazzo have their own, with a combined area of 20,000 square meters.
-The Venetian’s floor seem to be more upscale and vibrant while the Palazzo’s are more quiet (at least when we visited).
+The Venetian’s floor seems to be more upscale and vibrant while the Palazzo’s are quieter (at least when we visited).
 One thing to note for us non-heavy gamblers, if you’re over the slot machines and feel like testing your blackjack skills, the table minimums at the Venetian and the Palazzo range from $10-15 so keep that in mind.
 If you’re looking for to extend your losing night a little bit longer, head over to nearby Harrah’s or the Quad (and a bit further the New York New York) – though the ambiance is not the same (and can drive you a bit mad after a while).

 The rule of thumb in Las Vegas is that you don’t come here to sleep.
 Sure, the rooms are amazing and the bed ever so cozy but the real party is out on the strip.
 So despite our fatigue, we headed to explore the Las Vegas strip.
-The strip really plays with your senses.
-Sounds of slot machines cashing out pay, sexy hostesses trying to get you to come into the casino (or check out a nearby ‘gentleman’s club’ – limo transport included), massive hotels, volcanos erupting, pirates raiding ships and an endless display of neon lights – temptation is everywhere in Las Vegas!
+The strip plays with your senses.
+Sounds of slot machines cashing out pay, sexy hostesses trying to get you to come into the casino (or check out a nearby ‘gentleman’s club’ – limo transport included), massive hotels, volcanos erupting, pirates raiding ships and an endless display of neon lights – the temptation is everywhere in Las Vegas!

 Hitting ‘the Strip’